libc #

 - Standard I/O:

-STDOUTandSTDERRare opened by default on the expected file descriptors and will output to a connected serial subsystem, enablingprintf. - File System: Standard operations
+STDOUTandSTDERRare opened by default on the expected file descriptors and output to a connected serial subsystem, enablingprintf. - File System: Standard operations

 musllibc Fork: Syscall Redirection #